PySimpleGUI/PySimpleGUI/docs/index.md

 Slider - slider moved
 Table - row selected
 Tree - node selected
+ButtonMenu - menu item chosen
+Right click menu - menu item chosen

 ### Other Events

-#### Menubar menu item chosen
+#### Menubar menu item chosen for MenuBar menus and ButtonMenu menus

+You will receive the key for the MenuBar and ButtonMenu.
+Use that key to read the value in the return values dictionary.
+The value shown will be the full text plus key for the menu item chosen.
+Remember that you can put keys onto menu items.
+You will get the text and the key together as you defined it in the menu definition.

+#### Right Click menu item chosen

-You will receive the menu text and the key that was part of the definition
+Unlike menu bar and button menus, you will directly receive the menu item text and its key value.
+You will not do a dictionary lookup to get the value.
+It is the event code returned from WindowRead().

 #### Windows - keyboard, mouse scroll wheel